fightforthefuture/votebot-www/app/terms.md

 Message and data rates may apply.

 ## Contacting the HelloVote Providers
 If you have any questions about these Terms and Conditions or anything relating to the HelloVote Tool, please contact the HelloVote Providers at <team@hello.vote>.
-You may also call toll-free 844-344-3556. **To stop receiving text messages from the HelloVote Providers, text "STOP" to 384-387**.
+You may also call toll-free 844-344-3556. **To stop receiving text messages from the HelloVote Providers, text "STOP"**.

 September 23, 2016